-Trump lent his support to that effort Saturday by pledging $50 million from the United States to jump-start the effort.
+HAMBURG — President Trump lent his support to a global women's entrepreneurship initiative championed by daughter Ivanka Trump on Saturday, pledging $50 million from the United States to jump-start the effort.

-"By investing in women around the world, we're investing in families, we're investing in prosperity and we're investing in peace," Trump said at the G-20 summit in Hamburg, where global leaders embraced the World Bank-led program.
+"By investing in women around the world, we're investing in families, we're investing in prosperity and we're investing in peace," Trump said at the G-20 summit in Hamburg, where leaders of the world's largest economies embraced the World Bank-led program.

 The Women Entrepreneurs Finance Initiative, or We-Fi, will provide loans, mentorship and other services to small businesses run by women around the world, and especially in its poorest countries.
 The World Bank is seeking $1 billion in pledges.